Molecules¶

 oechem.OESmilesToMol(mol, "c1ccccc1")

 The OESmilesToMol function returns a boolean value indicating whether the input string was a valid SMILES representation of a molecule.
 It is good programming practice to check the return value and report an error message if anything went wrong.
-The following example shows adding a check on the return status of OESmilesToMol and prints an error message if the string was not a valid SMILES representation of a molecule.
+The following example shows adding a check on the return status of OESmilesToMol and printing an error message if the string was not a valid SMILES representation of a molecule.

 Creating a molecule from a SMILES string (version 2)